-In cooperation with the fishing association Arte Langosta, the Nazca Institute for Marine Research and Conservation International created a participatory management system which promotes the protection of biodiversity and sustainable local development.
-In this system, stakeholders and authorities join together to develop a governance model with specific, effective management actions and fair economic alternatives.
+In cooperation with the fishing association Arte Langosta, the Nazca Institute for Marine

+Research and Conservation International created a participatory management system which promotes the protection of biodiversity and sustainable local development.
+In this system, stakeholders and authorities join together to develop a governance model with Fishermen from Arte Langosta specific, effective management actions and fair economic alternatives.